SmorenoContreras/trackaholics/readme.md

 ## Installation

-Not much really, just need terminal/shell that can run commands
+Not much really, just need terminal/shell that can run commands.
+Uses Inquierer and MySQL2

 ## Usage